 Phedimus middendorffianus (Maxim.) 't Hart

-Aizopsis hybrida, Aizopsis middendorffiana subsp. arctuata, Aizopsis middendorfiana, Aizopsis pseudohybrida, Anacampseros hybrida, Phedimus hybridus, Phedimus middendorfianus, Sedum aizoon subsp. middendorffianum, Sedum aizoon var. middendorffianum, Sedum hohenackeri, Sedum hybridum, Sedum kamtschaticum subsp. middendorfianum, Sedum middendorffianum, Sedum middendorffianum var. diffusum, Sedum middendorfianum subsp. arcuatum, Sedum prostratum, Sedum pseudohybridum, Sedum sibericum, Sedum vagans
+Aizopsis middendorffiana subsp. arctuata, Aizopsis middendorfiana, Phedimus middendorffianus subsp. middendorffianus, Phedimus middendorfianus, Sedum aizoon subsp. middendorffianum, Sedum aizoon var. middendorffianum, Sedum hohenackeri, Sedum kamtschaticum subsp. middendorfianum, Sedum middendorffianum, Sedum middendorffianum var. diffusum, Sedum middendorfianum subsp. arcuatum, Sedum prostratum, Sedum sibericum, Sedum vagans

-Phedimus middendorffianus, formerly known as Sedum middendorffianum, is a succulent that produces a cluster of many erect or suberect stems with fleshy green leaves.
-It spreads by creeping, branched rhizomes that become woody as they age.
+Phedimus middendorffianus, formerly known as Sedum middendorffianum, is a succulent plant that forms a cluster of many erect or suberect stems with thick fleshy green leaves.
+It spreads by creeping branched rhizomes that become woody as they age.
 The stems branch near the base and grow up to 1 foot (30 cm) long.
-Leaves are up to 1 inch (2.5 cm) long and up to 0.2 inches (0.5 cm) wide, with margins serrated in the upper half.
-Flowers are yellow with orange or purple anthers, star-shaped, up to 0.4 inches (1 cm) across, and appear in summer in clusters at the ends of the stems.
+Leaves are up to 1 inch (2.5 cm) long and up to 0.2 inches (0.5 cm) wide, grooved, and have margins serrated in the upper half.
+Flowers are star-shaped with yellow with orange or purple anthers, up to 0.4 inches (1 cm) across, and appear in summer in clusters at the end of the stems.

-The specific epithet "middendorffianus (mid-den-dorf-ee-AY-nus)" honors Alexander Theodor von Middendorff (1815-1894), a Russian zoologist and explorer of Baltic German and Estonian extraction.
+The specific epithet "middendorffianus (mid-den-dorf-ee-AY-nus)" honors Alexander Theodor von Middendorff (1815-1894), a zoologist and explorer of Baltic German and Estonian extraction.
 Unfortunately, it is often incorrectly spelled "middendorfianus."

-Fertilizing: Feed with low-balanced fertilizer to keep your plants happy and healthy.
+Fertilizing: Feed with low-balanced fertilizer to keep your plant happy and healthy.
 Use a diluted dose of half the strength recommended on the package.

-Repotting: Repot your plants when they outgrow their current pot by moving them out to a larger container to hold the plant better.
+Repotting: Repot your plant when it outgrows its current pot by moving it out to a larger container to hold the plant better.
 Spring is the best time to repot P. middendorfianus.
 Make sure the soil is dry before you begin the repotting process.

 Learn more at How to Grow and Care for Phedimus.